ColdAnkles/Lib_RL_Weather/README.md

 # Install
 Drag and Drop the `.mtlib` onto an open MapTool campaign.
 Alternatively, use the Addon Dialog at `File > Add On Libraries`

-## GM and Campaign Macros
+## GM Macros
-The Addon now creates two tokens containing macros intended for the GM and Campaign Macro Panels.
-Drag and Drop the macros as desired.
+The Addon Inserts Macros to the GM Panel for manually modifying the weather, wind, and autogenerating both.

 # Uninstall
 Remove the Addon under the Addon Dialog at `File > Add On Libraries`